Normally, we don't think of pests as being cute. But squirrels manage to be both destructive animals and quite adorable at the same time.

 Preventing Squirrel Infestations

 Early detection is key to solving pest problems, and squirrels are no different.
 Keep an eye on your property by regularly inspecting your roof and attic and looking for areas where squirrels may get inside, including gnaw marks on beams or around holes.
-If you find any holes, seal them off with galvanized steel mesh so that squirrels can't chew through it.
+If you find any holes, seal them off with galvanised steel mesh so that squirrels can't chew through it.
 It's also good to trim back tree branches that overhang your roof to stop squirrels gaining easy access to the building.

 You can also make your property less attractive to squirrels.
 Use squirrel-proof birdfeeders, and store birdseed in squirrel-proof containers.
 Keep rubbish bins tightly closed, and remove fallen fruits, nuts, and seeds from your garden.